jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 print(c_B)
 ```

-Using Beer's law, the concentration of the unknown solution is around 10.32 mg/L. However, considering that the intercept was not at exactly zero, the linear regression should provide a better result.
+Using Beer's law, the concentration of the unknown solution is around 10.32 mg/L. However, considering that the intercept was not at exactly zero, the linear regression should provide a more accurate result.

 ```python
 c_L = (A - intercept)/ slope
 print(c_L)
 ```

+Thus, the unknown solution is 11.15 mg/L.
 ...

 ```python